lgw2/lgw2.github.io/_teaching/csci112-summer-2021/syllabus.md

 ## Collaboration policy
 On all assignments, you may:
 * Share ideas with others.
-* Help other debug their code (or receive help debugging your code from someone else).
+* Help others debug their code (or receive help debugging your code from someone else).

 You may not: